What to Know About German Shepherds

 Your German shepherd will need a bath every couple of months, but it can be sooner if they have a particularly muddy day outside.
 They’ll also need their nails trimmed down once a month to not become overgrown and painful for them to walk on.

 German shepherds who don’t get enough mental and physical exercise can become frustrated and misbehave.
-The best way to keep your dog happy and stimulated is by:
+One of the best starting points is proper training and obedience work.
+Keep your dog happy and stimulated by:

 • Having routine play sessions